Orthodox Churches of Rostov-on-Don: Church of the Great Martyr Saint George the Victorious

 The St. George parish was established in 1993.
 One-story church was established in 1994 in the residential district of the Soviet district.

-The first Divine service in the church was performed in 1994 in memory of St. George the Victorious.
-The building of the church was reconstructed.

 In 2003, the construction of a capital annex to the old church building began.
 By 2007 his decoration continued – the altar and the vaults of the church were painted with canonical images in the Old Russian style.